GhaithKhoja/gmail-voice-assistant/README.md

     pip install -r requirements.txt
     ```
 3. Move your credentials.json to your project folder
-4. Find your (absolute) paths for the whisper.cpp shared library file and the model you’ve just downloaded.
-If whisper.cpp is downloaded at /whisper.cpp, then the absolute path is /whisper.cpp/
+4. Find your (absolute) paths for the `whisper.cpp` shared library file and the model you’ve just downloaded.
+If `whisper.cpp` is downloaded at `/whisper.cpp`, then the absolute path is `/whisper.cpp/`
 5. Fill in your whisper path in `gmail_assistant.py`
 6. Fill in your API keys in `gmail_assistant.py`